zenodab-bit/GemsZeno/docs/src/tut_npi.md

 The results show that except for the initial 100 infections, no transmission dynamics are present in the simulation.
 The effective reproduction number is constantly at zero.
-However, we see an exponential growth in "detected cases" that mimicks an epidemic curve and at some point detects more than 2% of the overall individuals as new infections each day although 100% of the "detection" are false positives.
+However, we see an exponential growth in "detected cases" that mimics an epidemic curve and at some point detects more than 2% of the overall individuals as new infections each day although 100% of the "detection" are false positives.

 ## Varying Test Sensitivity (or Specificity)